golemfactory/golem-architecture/arch-snapshot/arch.md

 If the Requestor is interested, they respond by sending a [Proposal](#proposal) to the Provider Agent.
 This triggers a Proposal event on the Provider Agent's [subscription](#subscription) endpoint.

-Negotiation is the process of exchanging Proposals and adjusting their terms until the Requestor proposes an Agreement.
-The structure of a Proposal is identical to that of an Offer or Demand, using the same property and constraint language to describe the Agreement's conditions.
+[Negotiation](#process-of-negotiations-and-making-an-agreement) is the process of exchanging Proposals and adjusting their terms until the [Requestor Agent](#requester-agent) proposes an Agreement.
+The structure of a Proposal is identical to that of an Offer or Demand, using the same [property and constraints language](#discovery-and-offersdemand-matching) to describe the Agreement's conditions.
 During negotiations, certain aspects of the Agreement can be modified.
-While Offers and Demands represent the initial declaration of resources, terms, and conditions, the proposal exchange is a dynamic process of refining these terms to reach an optimal agreement for both parties.
+While Offers and Demands represent the initial declaration of resources, terms, and conditions, the proposal exchange is a dynamic process of refining these terms to reach an optimal [Agreement](#agreement) for both parties.

 The negotiation stage serves several purposes:
 - Ensures that the Provider Agent and Requestor Agent communicate before signing an Agreement (since offer propagation doesn’t require direct interaction between parties).
-- Allows both the Provider Agent and Requestor Agent to implement different strategies to maximize their benefits and select suitable partners.
+- Allows both the Provider Agent and Requestor Agent to implement different [strategies](#market-strategies) to maximize their benefits and select suitable partners.
-- Provides an opportunity for the Provider Agent and Requestor Agent to negotiate additional terms that weren’t included in the
+- Provides an opportunity for the Provider Agent and Requestor Agent to negotiate additional terms that weren’t included in the initial [Proposals](#proposal).
-  initial Proposals.
 This is possible through protocols built on top of the property language.

 Both the Provider Agent and Requestor Agent negotiate with multiple nodes simultaneously.
-The Requestor Agent initiates the Agreement by proposing it to the Provider Agent, who can either accept or reject the proposal.
+The Requestor Agent initiates the Agreement by proposing it to the Provider Agent, who can either accept or reject the Proposal.
 Once the Agreement is signed by both parties, the Requestor Agent can begin using the resources.
 The Agreement remains valid until it is terminated by either party.
 The terms of termination (e.g., duration of the Agreement and conditions under which it can be terminated) are specified within the Agreement itself, rather than being defined by the Golem protocol.

-##### Example of negotiation

-To better understand the negotiation process, let’s consider an example involving the negotiation of a payment platform.
-This will illustrate how agents can use different strategies and what negotiation protocols can be built on top of the property language.

-When declaring a payment platform in an offer, the Provider Agent lists wallet addresses for each platform it supports.
-It is the Requestor Agent's responsibility to choose the platform by specifying the appropriate property in their demand.
-The Requestor Agent can approach negotiations in two ways:

 ```mermaid
 ---